Select a language

 Illustration is an eye-catching medium that tells a story in a way that photography and icons cannot.
 We use illustration to tell conceptual, open stories and describe nuanced ideas in an authentic way.

 Types of illustration

-Spot illustrations convey an idea or story at a small scale and are used with supporting copy.
-They are more complex than minispot illustrations but less complex than feature illustrations.
-They can use more complex shapes and incorporate more depth but still use textures.
+Spot illustrations help to convey an idea or story at a small to medium scale and are meant to be used with supporting copy.
+These illustrations are more complex than minispots and use a palette of 3-7 colors.

 When to use illustration

 Use illustrations when a subject is too complicated or abstract to be understood another way and when icons or diagrams are too technical.
 While diagrams and charts are useful when presenting data, illustrations build a narrative structure or demonstrate a concept.
 Illustrations also work well for animation and motion graphics, which use the same visual style.